Rent-My-Tent/Rent-My-Tent/README.md

 ### MVP testing
 **Our testing approach**

-We tested out the hypothesis we have for each side of Rent My Tent's marketplace by talking with prospective users.
+We tested out the hypotheses we have for each side of Rent My Tent's marketplace by talking with prospective users.

 On the **demand side** we wanted to see if people could grasp the concept and whether people would consider Rent My Tent being their go-to destination for hiring a used tent.